rohanpujaris/ccy_convertor/README.md

  All rates returned would be with respect to NZD.
 If no parameter is given then base currency is USD by default

  Note:
  You cannot provide base currency for free account at currencylayer.com.
 By defualt base currency will be USD.
-You need a paid account at currencylayer.com to supply base currency
- Ccyconvertor::YahooFinance do not support rate_matrix method
+You need a paid account at currencylayer.com to supply base currency.
+And Ccyconvertor::YahooFinance do not support rate_matrix method

 ## Configuration